Classic Pommes Anna (French Layered Potato Cake)

 Serving Suggestions

-How to Store and Reheat
+How to Store

 Refrigerate: Store leftovers in an airtight container for 3 to 4 days.
+Rewarm gently in the oven to restore crispness to the edges.

 Ingredients

-- 2 pounds potatoes (Yukon Gold or Russet)
+- 2 pounds potatoes, Yukon Gold or Russet

-- 4 tablespoons melted unsalted butter
+- 4 tablespoons unsalted butter, melted

 - 1 teaspoon kosher salt